To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-This Library Pass must be presented to Plimoth Patuxet Museums guest services staff upon arrival at the Museum for Ventress Memorial Library patrons to purchase of a Heritage Pass, Combination Pass, or Plimoth Patuxet Only pass for up to six individuals at the reduced rate of $18 per adult; $12 per child ages 5-17.
+This Library Pass must be presented to Plimoth Patuxet Museums guest services staff upon arrival at the Museum to purchase a Heritage Pass pass for up to six individuals at the reduced rate of $18 per adult; $12 per child ages 5-17.

 This pass is sent to you by email.
 If you don't provide an email address, you'll need to come to the library to pick up a printed copy of the pass.